nextuav/nextuav-docs/docs/launchpad/overview/status-bar.md

 ### LTE signal strength

-*This feature is only available to UMT drone or MatrixCC users.*
+*This feature is only available to drones that have NextCC installed.*

 ![LTE](./img/status-bar-lte.jpg)